Frequently Asked Questions

 From Five Things You Should Never Say in Announcing the Deal.

 The acquirer’s opening moves are critical because first impressions can be lasting impressions.
 Acquirers need to get out the gate cleanly.
 How you begin the integration process carries heavy influence over how you will finish.

 That depends on the rationale for the deal.
 For example, if an acquisition is being made to achieve economies of scale, then a full integration may be the best approach.
 However, if the deal is done to expand into new regions or acquire new talent, then the best way to create value may be to selectively integrate in only areas that overlap.

 Is it more difficult to integrate a “merger of equals” than other types of mergers?

 Usually, it is.
 When merging companies announce their deals are a “merger of equals,” it creates confusion as to who is calling the shots.
-The attempt to build a consensus, which may be impossible, slows down decision-making.
-In reality, there is no such thing as a true "merger of equals" because there is always someone in charge who will have final say when an impasse is reached.
+The attempt to build a consensus on every issue slows down decision-making and momentum.
+In reality, there is no such thing as a "merger of equals" because there is always someone in charge who has final say.
+Power is never distributed equally.